ibbyib/framework/README.md

 | .half, .one-third, etc    | Responsive, use in addition to .column |

 ##Demo
 [Click here](https://rawgithub.com/ibbyib/framework/master/demo.html) to check out our progress.
+Remember that this is more of a starting template, you're supposed to apply own styling to it, but you may do whatever you want.